stroeum/FraMED/README.md

 To install, simple copy and paste the executable to the desired location.

+Prior to a new run:
+ * Ensure the presence of an empty "results" folder in the root directory;
+ * Remove the summary.txt file from the results folder if applicable.

 Hardware requirements:	N/A
 Software requirements:	macOS / linux
 Version history:			1.2
 Pricing information:		freeware
 Contact information:		jriousset@fit.edu
 Date:                                  July 14, 2008